xaratustrah/motorroller/README.md

 sudo apt -y install git python3-pip
 ```

-The clone the repository and go inside that directory and type (you may need to provide the command line arg `--break-system-packages` before the `-r` and before `.` below, depending on your system, and how you are using your Raspberry Pi.
+Then clone the repository and go inside that directory and type (you may need to provide the command line arg `--break-system-packages` before the `-r` and before `.` below, depending on your system, and how you are using your Raspberry Pi.
 Please use with care!):

 ```
 pip install -r requirements.txt